dannyhope/uxbrighton/2016-sponsors.md

 <p><img src="/assets/conference-2016/previous-sponsors.png" style="width: 80%"></p>

 <h2>Who will be there?</h2>
-<p>UX Brighton 2016 will bring together 400 UX and design
+<p>UX Brighton 2016 will bring together over 300 UX and design
 specialists for a single-track conference.</p>

 <h2>Delegates</h2>